 New planning applications

-You can post planning applications to Belfast Planning Service, Ground Floor, Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP.
-However, postal applications may take longer to process than emailed submissions.
+You can also post planning applications to Belfast Planning Service, Ground Floor, Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP.
+However, postal applications may take longer to process than online submissions.

 Commenting on planning applications

-If you would like to comment on a planning application please submit your comments by email to firstname.lastname@example.org rather than by post.
-Please make sure that you quote the application reference number and tell us your postal address in case we need to contact you.
+If you would like to comment on a planning application, submit your comments online (link opens in new window) or by email to email@example.com.
+Make sure that you quote the application reference number and tell us your postal address in case we need to contact you.

 If you have objected to or commented on a planning application we are no longer able to provide written confirmation of the final decision.
-However, you can track the outcome of a planning application on the Public Access Portal (opens in new window).
+However, you can track the outcome of a planning application (opens in new window) on the Planning Portal.

-Our Planning Committee is now operating virtually.
-More details can be found in the committee section (link opens in new window).
+Our Planning Committee operates virtually.
+More details can be found in the committee section (link opens in new window)